bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Convert unresolved threads into meetings:** If a thread has too much back-and-forth or is becoming unfocused, it may be better to resolve the issue through a meeting.
 Threads are great for asynchronous discussions, but when they start dragging on without resolution, shifting to a real-time discussion is often more efficient.
 After the meeting, post the key takeaways or meeting notes back in the thread to ensure everyone involved has a record of the outcome.
 - **Use threads for follow-ups after meetings:** Threads are a great way to follow up on meeting discussions.
 If you had a meeting about a project or issue, start a thread in the relevant channel to continue discussing next steps or to gather feedback from team members who couldn’t attend.
+- **Create documentation from conversations:** When useful info comes up, write it in a wiki or other documentation tool.
+This turns one-off answers into long-term resources.

 ### Mentions